 I wrote last month that I’ve had a Universal Standard dress on my wish list, specifically the Geneva dress.
 The colors are so good and the coverage looks perfect for work.
 There are certainly more scientific ways to get the dress (like, directly buying the dress), but when I saw that Universal Standard was doing a “mystery box” promo I found myself totally willing to gamble to get the dress for less money: the dresses mystery box was $90.
 So, being a pretty bad minimalist, I hit add to cart really fast.
-Here is my unboxing of the Universal Standard Mystery Box, the reveal of the dresses I got, if I’ll be keeping them or not, and whether I think the box was worth it!
+Here is my unboxing of the Universal Standard Mystery Box, the reveal of the dresses I got if I’ll be keeping them or not, and whether I think the box was worth it!
+Now updated for 2022!

 The Geneva Dress